railsbridge-boston/railsbridge-boston/views/workshop/starting_a_rails_application.deck.markdown

 * No more fear of losing work, or getting back to something working

 * Commit early and often; find your rhythm

+* Commit = take snapshot of your files and put it in the repo

 <!SLIDE bullets>